SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

 ### PMTSTATER/PMTSTATED

 RPG program and window display file to prompt for a USA state code.
 Called when F4 is used in PMTCUSTR or MTNCUSTR.
-Disply can be by either state name or 2-character code, toggled by F7.
+Display can be sequenced by either state name or 2-character code, toggled by F7.

 Strictly speaking, this is more of a demonstration program that may, or may not, have a lot of practical value in real life.

-The window has a blue border or reverse image blanks.
+The window has a blue border of reverse image blanks.
 This will display consistently across most 5250 emulators.

 #### CRTMSGF